vivaria/edisonrul.ing/docs/source/cards/e/earthbound-immortal-cusillu.md

 ### Card Rulings

-●Tributing 1 other monster you control is an effect, not a cost.
+*   Tributing 1 other monster you control is an effect, not a cost.
-●If you Tribute “Lich Lord, King of the Underworld” for this effect, it will return to your hand.
+*   If you Tribute “Lich Lord, King of the Underworld” for this effect, it will return to your hand.
-●This effect is activated at the point in the Damage Step where monsters destroyed by battle are sent to the GY.
+*   This effect is activated at the point in the Damage Step where monsters destroyed by battle are sent to the GY.